What will it cover?

 - The implications of selling to consumers in their own homes

-- A look at the rights and responsibilities that arise from consumer legislation, including the Consumer Rights Act 2015 and the Consumer Contracts Regulations 2012 (distance selling).
+- A look at the rights and responsibilities that arise from consumer legislation, including the Consumer Rights Act 2015 and the Consumer Contracts (Information Cancellation and Additional Charges) Regulations 2013.

 Turning around a customer’s dissatisfaction and complaint